Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

     of a CPU available to each process group.

 2.  *Emulated Links*.
-The data rate of each link is enforced by Linux Traffic Control (tc), which has a number of packet schedulers to shape traffic to a configured rate.
+The data rate of each link is enforced by Linux Traffic Control (`tc`), which has a number of packet schedulers to shape traffic to a configured rate.
 Each emulated host has its own virtual Ethernet interface(s) (created and installed with ip link add/set).
-A virtual Ethernet (or veth) pair, acts like a wire connecting two virtual interfaces, or virtual switch ports; packets sent through one interface are delivered to the other, and each interface appears as a fully functional Ethernet port to all system and application software.
+A virtual Ethernet (or `veth`) pair, acts like a wire connecting two virtual interfaces, or virtual switch ports; packets sent through one interface are delivered to the other, and each interface appears as a fully functional Ethernet port to all system and application software.

 3.  *Emulated Switches*.
-Mininet typically uses the default Linux bridge or OpenVSwitch running in kernel mode to switch packets across interfaces.
+Mininet typically uses the default Linux bridge or Open vSwitch running in kernel mode to switch packets across interfaces.
 Switches and routers can run in the kernel (for speed) or in user space (so we can modify them easily).